MustafaCyb/Evil-Spark/README.md

 * **THIS IS THE CORE PAYLOAD YOU MUST CREATE OR PROVIDE.**
 * This project *does not* include a pre-made `payload.exe`.
 * Functionality is user-defined (e.g., reverse shell, information gathering, etc.).
+* ❗**ACTION REQUIRED: You MUST build your own `ring.exe` (or chosen payload) and place it in the Server Setup folder.
+The project relies on *your* custom payload for this critical step.**
 * **Payload Inspiration & Reference:** For creating a custom payload, particularly one in Go (which compiles to an `.exe`), you can study projects like **RingShell**.
 RingShell is a Go-based C2 framework and can serve as an excellent reference for understanding how such payloads are structured and deployed.
     * RingShell GitHub Repository: [https://github.com/MustafaAbdulazizHamza/RingShell/tree/main](https://github.com/MustafaAbdulazizHamza/RingShell/tree/main)